 Frozen water pipes are a serious risk during very cold winter weather.
-When water freezes in a pipe it expands and can exert pressure at over 2,000 pounds per square inch.
-This pressure is enough to rupture almost any pipe filled with water, which provides no place for the ice to expand.
+When water freezes in a pipe, it expands and can exert pressure at over 2,000 pounds per square inch.
+That's enough to rupture almost any pipe since there is no place for the ice to expand.

-- in an unheated crawl space or basement.
+- In an unheated crawl space or basement

 If your pipe is frozen but not yet ruptured, you must thaw it right away.
 There are a few thawing techniques to try, depending on where the frozen pipe is located.

 Never use a blow torch or other open flame to thaw a pipe.
 This presents a serious fire hazard and can damage the pipe.

 A frozen pipe that hasn't burst yet often reveals itself at a faucet.
 When you turn on the faucet in very cold weather and no water comes out or has slowed to a trickle, there is a good chance the pipe is blocked with ice somewhere in the line.
 It's time to take immediate action.

 Shut off the water to the faucet locally or at the home's main water shutoff valve.
 Open the faucet that is supplied by the frozen pipe; do this even if you don't know where the blockage is.